Is It Worth It to Scotchgard a Couch?

 Step 5: Ventilate the Room to Keep the Air Flowing

-To avoid suffocation, make sure you keep every opening open and if you have kids and pets, please send them outside for a minute until you are done and dusted.
+To avoid suffocation, make sure you keep the windows and doors open and if you have kids and pets, please send them outside for a while until you are done and dusted.
 Because Scotchgard is quite fumy and corrosive and without good airflow things might get a bit crazy, so yes, being safe is better.

 Step 6: Apply the Scotchgard